Tensor diagrams and cluster algebras

 \subsection{Acknowledgments}

 We were influenced in our work by the research of many friends and colleagues on the subject of cluster algebras.
-We are grateful to Arkady Berenstein, Thomas Lam, Bernard Leclerc, Jan Schr\"oer, David Speyer, and Andrei Zelevinsky for helpful advice and stimulating discussions.
-We thank Bernard Leclerc and Gregg Musiker for their comments on the earlier version of the paper.
+We are grateful to Arkady Berenstein, Thomas Lam, Bernard Leclerc, Jan Schr\"oer, David Speyer, and Andrei Zelevinsky for helpful advice and stimulating discussions, and to Igor Dolgachev, Rob Lazarsfeld, Ivan Losev, Ezra Miller, and Mircea Musta\c{t}\u{a} for answering our questions on invariant theory.
+We thank Bernard Leclerc, Gregg Musiker, and the anonymous referees whose multiple comments on the earlier versions of the paper were critical in improving the quality of exposition.

 Our main sources of inspiration outside cluster theory included the timeless texts by H.~Weyl \cite{weyl} and V.~Popov--E.~Vinberg~\cite{popov-vinberg} on the foundations of classical invariant theory; the pioneering work by G.~Kuperberg~\cite{kuperberg} on the web bases; and the groundbreaking paper by V.~Fock and A.~Goncharov~\cite{fg-convex} on $\operatorname{PGL}_3$-Teich\-m\"uller~spaces.